kickingvegas/YmsCoreBluetooth/docs/index.md

 YMSCoreBluetooth defines container classes which map to the CoreBluetooth object hierarchy:

-* YMSCBCentralManager - A BLE central which manages the BLE peripherals it either discovers via scanning or retrieval.
+* YMSCBCentralManager - Contains a CBCentralManager instance.
-    * YMSCBPeripheral - A BLE peripheral can have multiple BLE services
+    * YMSCBPeripheral - Contains a CBPeripheral instance.
-        * YMSCBService - A BLE service can have multiple BLE characteristics
+        * YMSCBService - Contains a CBService instance.
-             * YMSCBCharacteristic - A BLE characteristic can have multiple BLE descriptors
+             * YMSCBCharacteristic - Contains a CBCharacteristic service.
-			     * YMSCBDescriptor - A BLE descriptor
+			     * YMSCBDescriptor - Contains a CBDescriptor service.

 However, they differ from CoreBluetooth in that operations are done with respect to the object type: